 The compositional rhythm and vibrant colors in "The Seamstress" create such a beautiful picture.
 This is one of my favorite pieces!
 You can appreciate Lawrence's work from a completely aesthetic viewpoint, let alone knowledge of the history behind the images.
 That is what makes him an artistic genius!

 Having attained national fame for his work, Lawrence still decided to bravely serve his country in October of 1943, when he enlisted in the United States Coast Guard and served with the first racially integrated crew on the USCGC Sea Cloud.
-In 1970, the NAACP awarded this admirable artist with thin Spingarn Medal to recognize a life of outstanding achievements as a artist, teacher and humanitarian.
+In 1970, the NAACP awarded this admirable artist with the Spingarn Medal to recognize a life of outstanding achievements as a artist, teacher and humanitarian.
 The list of other recipients of this medal is astounding!

 When Lawrence died in 2000, he was hailed by the New York Times as "One of America's leading modern figurative painters," and "among the most impassioned visual chroniclers of the African-American experience."
 He is truly an artist to be admired and greatly respected.